jsummers/deark/technical.md

 The Deark source code is structured like a library, but it's not intended to be used as such.
 The error handling methods, and error messages, are not really suitable for use in a library.

+A regression test suite does exist for Deark, but is not available publicly at this time.